-The Fund will allocate its assets into a variety of Underlying Funds that focus on investments in fixed income securities (e.g., money markets and bonds) that possess varying qualities of credit and duration, and in equity securities that have the potential of providing dividends and growth on an annual basis.
-The equity allocation will be invested in Underlying Funds that invest in U.S. and foreign securities and that focus on investments without regard to market capitalization (i.e., investments may include securities of issuers that would be considered small, medium and/or large capitalization companies).
-Because market conditions may favor one asset class over another (e.g., fixed income securities may be favored over equity securities at any given time), the allocation of the Fund's assets between fixed income and equity securities may range from 50% to 70% allocated to equities at any given time.
-The Fund will adjust the allocations between fixed income and equity in an effort to continually meet the overriding strategy of placing equal emphasis on income and growth.
-For instance, in periods when interest rates are relatively high the Fund may adjust the allocation to fixed income to compensate for that environment.
-Whereas, during a period where interest rates are relatively low, the Fund may need to adjust the allocation to fixed income in an inverse manner to compensate for that environment.
+The Fund allocates assets across three broad asset classes (money market, bonds, equities) in a manner that provides a high probability of meeting the standard deviation goals.
+The Fund will generally allocate 30%-50% of its assets into a variety of Underlying Funds that focus on investments in fixed income securities (e.g., money markets and bonds) that possess varying qualities of credit and duration including high-yield securities (also referred to as "junk bonds").
+The remaining 50%-70% of the Fund's assets will generally be allocated to Underlying Funds that invest in equity securities that have the potential of providing dividends and growth on an annual basis.
+The equity allocation will be invested in Underlying Funds that invest in U.S. and foreign securities (including emerging markets securities) and that focus on investments without regard to market capitalization (i.e., investments may include securities of issuers that would be considered small, medium and/ or large capitalization companies).
+The Fund identifies an emerging market security based on it being placed in the Diversified Emerging Market Equity category by Morningstar, Inc. Because market conditions may favor one asset class over another (e.g., fixed income securities may be favored over equity securities at any given time), the allocation of the Fund's assets between fixed income and equity securities may range from 50% to 70% allocated to equities at any given time.
+The Fund will adjust the allocations between fixed income and equity in an effort to continually meet the overriding strategy of providing both income and growth.
+For instance, in periods when interest rates are relatively high, the Fund may increase its allocation to fixed income and in periods when interest rates are relatively low, the Fund may increase its allocation to equity.
 In other words, there may be market conditions that warrant allocating more of the Fund's assets into fixed income, while there may be other market conditions that would warrant allocating more of the Fund's assets to equity.